 The Directive on measures to reduce the cost of deploying high-speed electronic communications networks (2014/61/EU) aims at facilitating and incentivising the roll-out of high-speed electronic communications networks by reducing its cost.
 It includes measures such as the sharing and re-use of existing physical infrastructure, which are expected to create conditions for a more cost efficient network deployment.

-Check this factsheet to quickly understand the new rules for broadband roll-out that will cut costs and increase the reach of high-speed broadband networks.
+Check the factsheet for a quick overview of the rules for broadband roll-out that will cut costs and increase the reach of high-speed broadband networks.

 The measures of the Directive scale up national best practices in four main areas:

 The successful implementation of the Directive helps to create a digital economy that delivers sustainable economic and social benefits based on modern online services and fast internet connections.

 The Directive supports the EU's broadband targets set out in the Digital Agenda: ensuring that by 2020 all Europeans have access to much higher internet speeds of above 30 Mbps and ensuring that 50% or more of EU households subscribe to internet connections above 100 Mbps.

 At EU level, an impact assessment has been completed to achieve costs savings in the deployment of high-speed broadband networks.
 Also, public consultation processes have been undertaken in preparation of the Directive.

 Member States had, until 1 January 2016, to transpose the Directive into national legislation.
 From 1 July 2016 on, Member States shall generally apply those measures.
 Many stakeholders can nevertheless already start exploring and preparing synergies in network deployment.

 The Commission is working with the main stakeholders of the Directive – from Member States to industry representatives to local and regional authorities – to ensure timely and effective transposition as well as to maximize the impact of the measures on the ground.